ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

-## Interactive jobs
+## Developing, prototyping jobs

-It is not possible to request _interactive jobs_.
-Instead, there are dedicated [interactive nodes] that can be used for short-term interactive needs such building software and prototyping scripts before submitting them to the scheduler.
+It is currently not possible to request _interactive jobs_.
+Instead, there are dedicated [development nodes] that can be used for short-term interactive development needs such building software and prototyping scripts before submitting them to the scheduler.

 ## See also